-This is, I think, my father’s favorite poem and a personal favorite of mine as well.
+This is a personal favorite of mine.
 I don’t know if it was the images of trees breaking through the ruins I was thinking about when I was writing The Old Broken House With The Tree Growing Through It instead of sleeping last night or something else but this morning I awoke with these old familiar words dancing on my tongue.

 I could wax eloquent about the symbolism in the two equal paths (so cliché) but I won’t.
 Before I say what I’m feeling with this today I want to put out a caveat: my thoughts on this piece for today have to do with a reflection on the self not a reflection (or rather judgement) on the other.
 You don’t know someone else’s walk and the reason or rationale behind the choices they make on it.
 You don’t have the right to try to force your way into someone else’s journey because you care for them; you will be invited to that path or you won’t.
 If you are invited, marvelous, and if you are not, again don’t hold that decision in judgement.
 There can be closeness and caring in a relationship even at times when walking alone is necessary and valuable.